-This is possible because the Mutable Instruments Stages (link to check the price at Perfect Circuit) module can reconfigure itself to match the patched inputs.
-Thus, you can go from a very clean, simple modulation to a layered, super-complex envelope depending on your needs.
+This is possible because the Mutable Instruments Stages module can reconfigure itself to match the patched inputs.
+Thus, you can go from a very clean, simple modulation to a layered, super-complex envelope, depending on your needs.

 Indeed, much of what this module can do depends on “patch programming”.
 In other words, the way by which you patch it makes a big difference in the resulting sound.
 In this sense, you should patch it from right to left to follow the design the company envisioned.

 For example, by patching the gate, inputs split the signal into sections.
 So, to get started, you can patch on the rightmost channel, and if the light on it is green, it'll act as a decay envelope.

 This is a great Eurorack module that can be used in a plethora of different sonic adventures.
 This is mainly because it can work as four individual envelope generators, a single multi-stage envelope, or even as an LFO-style looping envelope.
 It is very little that you can't do with a module as powerful and easy to use as this Doepfer.